-Our summer vacation jamboree
+Our Summer Vacation Jamboree

-After months and months of planning, The Gracious Mistress of the Parsonage finalized our vacation plans for the summer.
+After months of planning, The Gracious Mistress of the Parsonage finalized our vacation plans for the summer.

-Because of our busy lifestyle, something like this cannot be done with just a snap of a finger, especially since the great-granddaughter invaded our family circle.
-If my wife does not see her every day, something is wrong.
+Because of our busy lifestyle, something like this cannot be done with just a snap of a finger.
 It took her a long time to plan a whole week, so she would not have to see the great-granddaughter.

 The time, however, had come, and we were on our way to a well-deserved vacation in St. Augustine.